ProZsolt/kartyaproblema/README.md

 # CardProblem

-I managed to finish the rank calculation.
-It will return a number, highest means better rank

-I created a dump compare algorithm which only compares ranks.
-It will return equal even if somebody has a pair of two and the other a pair of four.
-I have the algorithm in my head but run out of time to program it for every rank.

-If I had more time, I would create separate classes for card end ranks to separate out some functionality and store human-readable names
+Created a Hand class
+It can be initialised with an array of strings.
+The array shoud couitains 5 strings.
+The string should be in the following format: [23456789TJQKA][CDHS].
+The string represents a card
+You can get the rank of the hand with the #rank method it will return the name of the rank You can compare two hands with the spaceship operator(<=>)

 I realized my Ruby is a little bit rusty I mainly played with Go in the previous 1-2 months.
-Creating the boilerplate took a quite some time.
+Creating the boilerplate took a littlebit more time than expected.

+With more time I would add a lot more test cases, maybe a test case generator.
+Rake task for testing and a git precommit hook.

 If you send this to somebody else it would be nice to send testing data so the person doesn't have to come up with something on the spot.

 All in all, I really enjoyed this challenge.